ARMmbed/mbed-os-example-client/README.md

         }
 ```

-Furthermore, for the STM Spirit1 Sub-1 GHz RF expansion board (X-NUCLEO-IDS01A4) you need also to configure its MAC address in the `mbed_app.json` file, e.g.:
+Furthermore, for the STM Spirit1 Sub-1 GHz RF expansion board (X-NUCLEO-IDS01A4) you need also to configure its MAC address in the `mbed_app.json` file, for example:
 ```json
     "target_overrides": {
         "*": {